 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-What is the difference between Hungarian goulash and American goulash?
+What is the difference between the American version and the Hungarian version?

 American Goulash is a one-pot meal that’s made with ground beef, elbow macaroni in a rich savory tomato sauce.
 It is very similar to Chili Mac, Beefaroni, American Chop Suey, or a dish called Johnny Marzetti.